carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 ### Step 1 Select Data

-Let's load a T-cells #2 data set into our software.
+Let's load a T-cells #2 data set into the software.
 This dataset is engineered specifically for the decision tree classifier.
-Please note, that the prediction metrix for this dataset would rarely reflect the real-world data.
+Please note that the prediction matrix for this dataset would rarely reflect the real-world data.

 > ## Conceptual Questions
 >